User Guide

 Application Security

 Web applications need to protect themselves from malicious attacks by hackers.
 The OWASP site is an excellent reference for web app security.
-It is highly recommended that any programmer not familiar with web app security should closely read and understand the issues discussed on the OWASP site.
+It's highly recommended that any programmer not familiar with web app security should closely read and understand the issues discussed on the OWASP site.
 Any web application not built with security in mind is very likely at risk.

 It's strongly recommended that you review the various items below related to security.

-Indeed, it does not seem possible for a web app framework to address all security problems.
-For example, how can a framework prevent you from storing passwords in clear text, or from using http when https is needed?
+(Indeed, it does not seem possible for a web app framework to address all security problems.
+For example, how can a framework prevent you from storing passwords in clear text, or from using http when https is needed?)

 SQL Injection Attacks